4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 4. The Partner Shot

-Why It Works: Adds emotional context -- this isn't just a portrait of a pregnant woman, it's a family being formed.
-The smoke wrapping around both of them creates a sense of being cocooned together.
+Why It Works: It adds emotional context โ€” this isn't just a portrait of a pregnant woman, it's a family being formed.
+The smoke wrapping around both of them feels like they're cocooned together.

 Settings: f/2.8, 1/500s, ISO 200.